 I much prefer turning up to something community-minded, where the food is handmade by the friendly community volunteers or parent helpers, and is priced for my traveller’s budget.

 This is where the magic of travel happens too – meeting the locals, and digging deeper into the way of life.

 If you are visiting London, you might take a side trip to London’s close proximity to two of the world’s greatest cities – Paris and Rome.

-Take a peek at our favourite kid-friendly places to visit in Paris and Rome at the links above.
+Take a peek at our favourite kid-friendly places to visit in Paris and Rome at the links above, and below.